Creating KML Folders By Feature Type Fanout

 5. Filter Zones For Styling

-Taking a quick glance at our stations and zone data in the visual preview, we can see that our train stations only fall into three zones out of 7 possible ones: Commercial, Development, and Light Industrial.
+Taking a quick glance at our station and zone data in the visual preview, we can see that our train stations only fall into three of the 7 possible zones: Commercial, Development, and Light Industrial.

 VP.png